cekehe/rappp/README.md

 https://www.w3schools.com/cssref/default.asp - Good reference list for css-syntax (eg useful in Rmarkdown).

-Create tar.gz-file - In RStudio terminal, write 'cd..', press ENTER (goes one folder upp), write 'R CMD build rappp', press ENTER (creates the file in the folder above package folder).
+Create .tar.gz-file - In RStudio terminal, write 'cd..', press ENTER (goes one folder upp), write 'R CMD build rappp', press ENTER (creates the file in the folder above package folder).

 This is how you should name versions:
 -------------------------------------